Forest Hills Ukraine fundraiser

 Sponsors include the Queens bakery Lady Baked, Lakewood Vinyards of Watkins Glen, NY, and Sveta, a Ukrainian restaurant in Manhattan’s West Village.

-Keuja Kafe, located at 112-04 Queens Blvd., has hosted other fundraisers for Ukraine, and has links to more than a half-dozen charities that are carrying out Ukrainian relief operations on its website at keukakafe.com.
+Keuja Kafe is located at 112-04 Queens Blvd.
+The business has hosted other fundraisers for Ukraine, and has links to more than a half-dozen charities that are carrying out Ukrainian relief operations on its website at keukakafe.com.

 (0) comments